auth0/Auth0.swift/README.md

 #### Clear credentials and revoke Refresh Tokens

-Credentials can be cleared from the Keychain by using the `clear()` function.
+Credentials can be cleared from the Keychain by using the `clear()` method.

 ```swift
 let didClear = credentialsManager.clear()